 Similarly, the machines themselves must be properly maintained and tested prior to conducting the test.
 A defendant is entitled to examine the make and model of the machine, operator’s manuals from the manufacturer, and test results conducted before the breath test is conducted.
 A machine that has not been properly calibrated and maintained by a qualified police officer cannot produce results that are sufficiently reliable to be admissible in court.

 Finally, there are many factors that can render the test results inadmissible.
-A qualified officer must engage in an extended period of observation of the test subject and must certify, under oath, that for a period of time the officer did observe the subject.
-If a test subject sneezes, coughs, hiccups, burps, vomits, chews gum or candy, or engages in a number of other actions during this observation period the test may not be conducted and the observation period must start over.
-Your Worcester or Boston OUI attorney will not only question the officer about this waiting period but will also obtain video evidence from the police station if available.
+A qualified officer must engage in an extended period of observation of the test subject and must certify, under oath, that the officer did observe the subject for a period of time.
+If a test subject sneezes, coughs, hiccups, burps, vomits, chews gum or candy, or engages in a number of other actions during this observation period, the test may not be conducted and the observation period must start over.
 Very often the officer will be distracted during this observation period as he or she answers telephones, writes reports, or assists with other matters at the police station.
-If the prosecutor cannot prove that the observation period was strictly complied with your experienced KJC Law Firm Worcester and Boston OUI attorney may be able to get the BAC test evidence thrown out of court.
+If the prosecutor cannot prove that the observation period was strictly complied your attorney may be able to get the test evidence thrown out of court.

 If you or a family member has been charged with OUI, call KJC Law Firm for a free consultation.
 We will tell you whether you have a defense and help you fight your case.
-The OUI lawyers at KJC Law Firm in Worcester and Boston have more than 90 years of experience litigating major cases, including numerous criminal defense cases in general, and OUI cases specifically.
+KJC Law Firm has more than 125 years of experience litigating major cases.
 We have the resources to investigate your claim, hire the necessary experts, and get you the justice that you deserve.
-KJC Law Firm represents people accused of crimes from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
+KJC Law Firm represents people accused of crimes from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Worcester, Springfield, Cape Cod, Fall River and Lowell.